...

 1. The Giant Anteater

-Guided tours at locations like Karanambu Lodge, Waikin Ranch, and Wichabai offer excellent opportunities to track these magnificent creatures in their natural habitat.
+Where to Spot Them: Guided tours at locations like Karanambu Lodge, Waikin Ranch, and Wichabai offer great chances to observe them in the wild.

 2. The Arapaima

-Visit Rewa Eco-Lodge for a chance to see arapaima up close or participate in sustainable catch-and-release fishing experiences led by expert guides.
+Where to Spot Them: Visit Rewa Eco-Lodge for a close look, or take part in catch-and-release experiences with expert guides.

 3. The Red Siskin